ARMmbed/mbed-os-5-docs/docs/advanced/config_system.md

 Cumulative attributes:

 - ``features``: List of features that will be compiled into the resulting binary and be available at runtime.
 Determines the FEATURE directories included during compilation.
 These are also emitted as FEATURE macros.
-Features may not be nested inside of other features.
+Features cannot nest inside of other features.
 Features operate on a strictly add, add or remove, remove basis.
-If two different libraries each try to add or remove the same feature there will be a failure reported during the scan operation.
+If two different libraries each try to add or remove the same feature, the scan operation will report a failure.
 - ``device_has``: List of hardware components available on the target.
 These are emitted as DEVICE_HAS macros.
 - ``extra_labels``: List of target labels that determine the TARGET directories included during compilation.
 These are also emitted as TARGET macros.
 - ``macros``: List of target-specific macros that are defined during compilation.